chambliss/foodbert/README.md

 ### Training

 The model was trained on 715 examples, most of them on the shorter side (many were extracted ingredient entries from web-scraped recipes).
-The data is BIO-formatted and looks like this:
+The data is BIO-formatted (begin-inside-outside), and looks like this:
 ```text
 G       B-Ingredient
 ##ar    I-Ingredient